 And we may have zinc two plus in solution, here, and we may again have something like potassium nitrate or some other electrolyte present in our salt bridge.
 Then what we can do is put these things briefly into contact.

 And we want to know two things.
 We want to know what the magnitude of the potential difference is and what the direction in which the electrons are flowing is so that we know which one is the cathode and which one is the anode.

 And, in this particular case, the direction of electron flow is, as before, away from the zinc.

-And the chemical reaction that occurs here, in this case, is that those two electrons that came from one of the zinc atoms react, as shown here, with 2H+ ions to make H2.
+And the chemical reaction that occurs here, in this case, is that those two electrons that came from one of the zinc atoms react, as shown here, with two H plus ions to make H two.

 And let me come over here.

-And then a solid liquid.
-Well, actually, in this case, a liquid gas interface to the gaseous H2.
-And H2 is also dissolved.
+Well, actually, in this case, a liquid gas interface to the gaseous H two.

 In order for this to be used as a reference electrode, we have to pick standard conditions.